 We have had great success over the years helping nervous dogs overcome their fears.
 The environment we create is very safe for shy dogs.
 We space the dogs out and put thought in to who is at the side of who.
 Being in an environment with a number of other dogs can help yours gain confidence and we always let all the other handlers know that your dog is anxious and needs space.

 The ‘Foundation Programme’ dog training classes are for those dogs that have missed out on any previous training or rescue dogs where their history is unknown.
-This programme gives them the fundamentals missed previously and builds on that to another level.
+They get the fundamentals and build on that to another level.